Are you looking for the best fall foliage in Niagara Falls?

 1. Niagara Glen

 Hands down, the number one place that you must go if you’re looking for Fall foliage in Niagara Falls is the Niagara Glen.
 A Niagara Parks site, The Glen is set along the turquoise Niagara River.
-You’ll access the trails by traversing down a flight of steel stairs, deep into the Great Gorge.
+You’ll access the trails by traversing down a flight of steel stairs, deep into the great Gorge.
 The area is a designated nature reserve and has 4km of paths and trails for you to explore.
 If you’re in search of the prettiest pictures, I’d do the exterior loop as that will take you to the riverside trails which will offer the most picturesque landscape photos.

 Hiking Recommendations: